You’ve got some cash and you’re facing a financial decision: Should you invest, pay off debt or save that money in an

-Clark also wants you to automate your investments by setting up transfers to occur monthly or every time you get paid.
+Clark also wants you to put your investments on autopilot by setting up transfers to occur monthly or every time you get paid.
 He recommends that, over time, you slowly increase the amount you’re contributing to your retirement investments.

 Clark’s first recommendation for investing is to put your money in a target date fund.
 Read more about the best investment companies and whether you should invest on your own or outsource your portfolio.

 There aren’t many one-size-fits-all solutions when it comes to personal finance.
-That applies to paying off debt or saving as well.
+This applies to paying off debt or saving as well.

-The main thing Clark wants you to avoid is paying for emergency or unexpected expenses with a credit card.
-In addition to adding more high-interest debt, using that card can discourage your overall financial progress and weaken your resolve.
+The main thing Clark wants you to avoid is paying for emergencies with a credit card that you can’t pay off.